 However, if your drinking is already a problem then there are many in the addiction field who state that in order to 'get better' you must abstain from alcohol

 This is also the belief held by Alcoholics Anonymous and its adherents.
 They also believe that abstention is the only treatment for alcoholism and balk at anyone who might declare otherwise.

 , and for these people there are methods, programs and medications that do not demand that you remain alcohol free for the remainder of your life.

 So What is Moderate Drinking?

-Moderate drinking is not relative to what other people drink.
+Moderate drinking is not relative to what other people drink

 If you friends drink 12 cans of beer a night and you drink 6 it doesn't mean you are drinking moderately (or safely).
 You are drinking less compared to them but your alcohol intake is harming your health.